 - Whether employees are leaving voluntarily vs involuntarily: Voluntary turnover is when employees leave the organization on their own accord, whereas involuntary turnover happens when an employee gets fired or laid off.
 If there are more employees who leave voluntarily, it could be a reflection of dissatisfaction or lack of engagement among employees.

-To get more insight into your company’s turnover rate, consider asking the following questions:
+To get more insight into your company’s turnover rate, you should also ask the following questions:

 - What types of employees are leaving?
 Are they senior employees or new hires?

 - When do they leave?
 Is there a pattern in which particular employees quit?
-Do they stop after a few months or after their appraisal?
+Do they leave after their performance review or several months after a restructuring?

 - What department has the most number of quits?
 Are they dissatisfied with their salaries, positions, or managers?